Futsal: Gameplay

 FIFA's version of futsal is played in accordance with the "Futsal Laws of the Game", which are based on IFAB's Laws of the Game, the ruleset for association football.
 The game is played with a spherical ball of 62–64 cm circumference.
 Two teams of five players each compete to get the ball into the other team's goal (between the posts and under the bar), thereby scoring a goal.
 The team that has scored more goals at the end of the game is the winner; if both teams have scored an equal number of goals then the game is a draw.
 The primary law is that players other than goalkeepers may not deliberately handle the ball with their hands or arms during play.
-Although players usually use their feet to move the ball around, they may use any part of their body other than their hands or arms.
+Although players mostly use their feet to move the ball around, they may use any part of their body other than their hands or arms.

 A futsal ball is smaller and heavier than a regular football, with a lower bounce.
 Consequently, it stays mostly on the ground, which means that "heading" is less common than in association football, and aerial duels are rare.
 Futsal shares similarities with other small-sided football variants, such as five-a-side football (same number of players) and indoor soccer (similar playing surface).
 However, unlike those two games, there are no walls or boards around a futsal pitch; instead, boundaries are marked with lines on the floor, as in association football.